 What is Title IX?
-Why do we have a Title IX coordinator?
+Why does the University have a Title IX Coordinator?

-The Title IX coordinator at the University of Mississippi is Honey Ussery and can be reached by email at firstname.lastname@example.org, by phone (662) 915-7045, or on campus at 120 Lester Hall.
+The Title IX Coordinator at the University of Mississippi is Honey Ussery and can be reached by email at firstname.lastname@example.org, by phone (662) 915-7045, or on campus at 120 Lester Hall.

 To learn more about Title IX of the Education Amendments of 1972 and the University of Mississippi’s obligations, visit the Office for Civil Rights.